Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 using the Lennard-Jones potential
 Psi(r)= eps_A/r^12 -eps_B /r^6 (Ref.
 1).

 This is the second generation code against the first one of 3-point SPC/E shake/rattle algorithm to study the microwave heating of water and ice  (JCP, 2007, Ref.
 2).
+The new results for the TIP5P code are shown in PDF files below.

 The fortran code by MPI is given in the file @p3mtip5p07a.f03 with two additional files param_tip5D07a.h and TIP507_config.start0.